GlenDC/cgreader/README.md

 1. [Feedback](#feedback)

 # Quick Guide
 The implementation is quite straightforward and simple.
-Your offline will be almost identical as your online codingame code, with the difference being that the input comes via _cgreader_ rather than via _stdin_.
+Your offline will be almost identical as your online codingame code, with the difference being that the input/output goes via [channels](http://golang.org/doc/effective_go.html#channels) rather than via the _stdin_ and _stdout_.

 You can find the [descriptions](https://github.com/GlenDC/Codingame/tree/master/descriptions), [input](https://github.com/GlenDC/Codingame/tree/master/input) and optionally the [output](https://github.com/GlenDC/Codingame/tree/master/output) text files all [here](https://github.com/glendc/Codingame) or on [the official Codingame website](http://www.codingame.com).